 Let’s be honest, your lower back is not getting the attention it deserves.
 With more aesthetically desirable muscle group such as your chest, quads, or abs, your lower back is neglected when it comes to your resistance training protocol.
-That being said, as part of your core, it is considered a functional muscle groups bearing the load and working in unison with multiple joints and secondary muscle groups within compound movements, like the deadlift, snatch, overhead press, and squat.
-The lower back is the main weight bearing area of your posterior chain, therefore the stronger your lower back, the better your posture, balance, core stability, and athletic performance will be.
+That being said, as part of your core, it is considered a functional muscle group that bears the load and works in unison with multiple joints and secondary muscle groups within compound movements, like the deadlift, snatch, overhead press, and squat.
+The lower back is the main weight-bearing area of your posterior chain, therefore the stronger your lower back, the better your posture, balance, core stability, and athletic performance will be.
+Give your back the attention it needs with the 5 best lower back compound exercises for total body strength.

 Lower Back Muscles